Bath Bomb Presses

 Use of Additives: The most compact, fine-textured, fizziest, most shippable Bath Bombs are just regular citric acid, baking soda, scent, some oil, and witch hazel.

 - Any dry ingredient other than Baking Soda and Citric Acid can ruin Bath Bomb production and quality.
 Some powders do not bond well, like oil and water.

 - The following additives have been found to detract from bonding and may cause cracking, splitting, draw excess moisture, or faster degradation on the shelf:

 - Sodium Lauryl Sulfate (SLS)

 - Tip: Put the additive in the center of the bath bomb.
-If the shape is large enough, add half the material, make a depression, add a small amount of powder, fill the rest of the way and press.
-Put the material on top in a dimple and cover with frosting, cocoa butter, etc.
+If the shape is large enough, add half the material, make a depression, add a small amount of powder, fill the rest of the way, and press.
+Put the material on top in a dimple and cover it with frosting, cocoa butter, etc.

 - If after using our starting recipe you decide to try adding other powders and have challenges, try reducing the amount used.

 Moisture and Humidity: Keep external moisture or humidity in mind when making bath bombs.

 - We suggest not making bath bombs when it is raining, or with open windows on a humid day.

 - If you are in an area that is very humid or it rains frequently, set up a room with a dehumidifier.

 - Keep your moisture and humidity levels into consideration during your wait time after mixing.
 It will impact the amount of moisture you actually need.

 - It is imperitive that your dry ingredients are kept dry.